jingyangcarl/CSCI580/Homwork1/README.md

 ## Author
 > Student Name: Jing Yang
 >
-> Student ID: 1962196781
+> Student ID: 1692196781
 >
 > Student Email: jyang010@usc.edu

 ## Solution Introduction:
-This solution is used to render a 2D image consists of several rectangulars with different properties.
+This solution is to render a 2D image consists of several rectangulars with different properties.
 The pixel buffer and frame buffer are introduced in the solution, which are used to render the image.

 ## Solution Environment:
 * Windows 10